alexsavio/alexsavio/README.md

     - data warehouses,
     - containers, and
     - serverless.

-I use Python and Java mainly these days.

 I also enjoy developing modern backend APIs, chat bots, CI/CD pipelines, and use infrastructure as code for the public cloud providers. 🤖